dadeg/openhab2/README.md

 `./bootstrap -g` to get the newest code and start the service (no -g if no need to pull code).

+In order to get GPIO pins to work correctly, you can run openhab2 with the root user and group.
+To change the user that runs openhab2, edit `/usr/lib/systemd/system/openhab2.service`.

 This is where I learned how to set up the thermometers, which are one-wire sensors. install owfs for one-wire sensors, monitors, etc. http://www.raspberrypi.org/forums/viewtopic.php?t=27379&p=505250 https://github.com/openhab/openhab/wiki/One-Wire-Binding